 Reading Time: 4 minutes

-Most of the “build big quads” workouts I see online are pure fake hustle.
+A quads workout should be tough work but most of the “build big quads” workouts I see online are pure fake hustle.

 They mainly revolve around some combination of these weak movements: